 All Users of the Wells Community Cultural Center must be either a Member Organization, an Individual Artist Member, or an Individual Friend or Business Friend of TAF.

-Arts/Cultural Member Organizations receive 12 free downstairs meeting room uses with annual membership.
+Members of TAF receive 15 free downstairs meeting room uses with annual membership.